samuelssj123/shengjie.github.io/_talks/CHARLS.md

 *	Completed the whole process from procurement to questionnaire survey, medical examination and collection of biological information to analyze the problem of population ageing in China and interdisciplinary research.

 <font face="Times New Roman">Aging is a pressing global issue, and the China Health and Retirement Longitudinal Study (CHARLS) is a crucial database for researching this phenomenon in China.
-Papers based on CHARLS data have even been published in prestigious journals like Nature.
+Papers based on CHARLS data have even been published in prestigious journals like Nature(see [example](https://www.nature.com/articles/s41591-024-03184-3#citeas)).
 As a field interviewer for CHARLS, I have had the privilege of experiencing firsthand the diverse lives of the elderly in China. <br>

 In the scorching heat of rural Shandong, where the ground was hot enough to cook an egg, my team and I sought refuge in a local home to avoid heatstroke.
 In the urban villages of Guangzhou, I met migrant workers living in a single-room rental for just 600 RMB and had to go downstairs a long way to shower and use the toilet.
 While following up with a worker in Dongguan, I witnessed the profound love she had for her husband when she saw his recent photo on my tablet and eagerly asked to take a picture of it with her phone. <br>